tmtm8976/Store-backend/README.md

 - npm install
 - npm run build
 - npm run format

+## Database installation and setup
+- postgres should be installed to your machine
+- the required packages are added to the package.json file and will be installed by running npm install
+* Database running on port: 5432

+#### Setup
+- create two databases one for testing and one for development, In your terminal run:
+ 1. psql -U <username>
+ 2. <password>
+ 3. CREATE DATABASE store_dev ;
+ 4. CREATE DATABASE store_test ;
+ 5. \q
+ 6. db-migrate up

 ## Usage Instructions:
 . to start the application run: npm run start